The Ultimate Guide to Passing Video Interviews

 There are key things you need to consider that will drastically improve the overall performance of your video interview.

 It is important to make sure all the technical aspects are optimised in your favour.
 A poorly shot video will look unfavourably on you, it can affect the views of the employer even if the content of your video is fantastic.

 Ensure the camera quality is good, now it doesn't have to be super HD but make sure its clear enough and isn't pixelated or blurry.
 Lighting can help with this.
 A well lit shot is essential, you don't want it to look dark and gloomy, especially if you're filming in your bedroom as this will look unprofessional (Conversely, be sure not too have too much light, you're not auditioning for twilight!).

 Next, you need to ensure you have a suitable microphone, the in-built microphones of computers or laptops will generally be ok, or you could use a microphone attached to headphones.
 Test these elements before you start, there's nothing worse than entering a video interview and the interviewers not being able to hear you and then you spending the next 5 mins trying to fix your audio, or submitting a video with poor/no sound.

-Finally, make sure the webcam is at a good height, your posture is good and there background is mainly plain and clean.
+Finally, make sure the webcam is at a good height, your posture is good and the background is mainly plain and clean.
 You should be the main focus, not your messy bed!

 And don't forget, be positive and SMILE! 😁